ranwez/GeneModelTransfer/README.md

 # LRRtransfer
-Lrrtransfer is a complex gene family annotation transfer pipeline designed for LRR (Leucine-Rich Repeat) containing plant receptors.
+Lrrtransfer is a complex gene family annotation transfer pipeline designed for plant LRR (Leucine-Rich Repeat) containing receptors.
-The pipeline allows to annotate the LRRs of a new genome from a quality annotation of this gene family of a nearby genome
+The pipeline use a reference annotation of LRR gene families to annotate LRR of a closely related genome.

 This pipeline is mostly bash and python scripts encapsulated within Singularity containers and combined into NextFlow workflows.